Alexej von Jawlensky

 Alexej Georgewitsch von Jawlensky (Алексе́й Гео́ргиевич Явле́нский; 13 March 1864 – 15 March 1941), surname also spelt as Yavlensky, was a Russian expressionist painter active in Germany.
-He was a key member of the New Munich Artist's Association (Neue Künstlervereinigung München), Der Blaue Reiter (The Blue Rider) group and later Die Blaue Vier (The Blue Four).
+He was a key member of the New Munich Artist's Association (Neue Künstlervereinigung München), Der Blaue Reiter ("The Blue Rider") group, and later Die Blaue Vier ("The Blue Four").

-Life and work
+Career

-Alexej von Jawlensky was born in Torzhok, a town in Tver Governorate, Russia, as the fifth child of Georgi von Jawlensky and his wife Alexandra (née Medwedewa).
+Alexej von Jawlensky was born on 13 March 1864, in Torzhok, a town in Tver Governorate, Russia, as the fifth child of Georgi von Jawlensky and his wife Alexandra (née Medwedewa).
 At the age of ten he moved with his family to Moscow.
-After a few years of military training, he became interested in painting, visiting the Moscow World Exposition c.
-1880.
-Thanks to his good social connections, he managed to get himself posted to St. Petersburg and, from 1889 to 1896, studied at the art academy there, while also discharging his military duties.
+After a few years of military training, he became interested in painting while visiting the All-Russia Exhibition 1882 in Moscow.
+Only because of his good social connections, he managed to get himself posted to Saint Petersburg and, from 1889 to 1896, studied at the art academy there, while also discharging his military duties.
 Jawlensky gained admittance to the circle of the renowned Russian realist painter Ilya Repin.
 There he met Marianne von Werefkin, a wealthy artist and former student of Repin.
 He requested that Werefkin be his mentor, and Werefkin decided to put her work on hold to promote his work and provide him with a comfortable lifestyle.

 Jawlensky and Werefkin moved to Munich in 1894, where he studied in the private school of Anton Ažbe.
 In 1905 Jawlensky visited Ferdinand Hodler, and two years later he began his long friendship with Jan Verkade and met Paul Sérusier.
 Together, Verkade and Sérusier transmitted to Jawlensky both practical and theoretical elements of the work of the Nabis, and Synthetist principles of art.
+After considering not only modern French art, but also Vincent van Gogh and Kees van Dongen, Jawlensky in 1905 felt he had translated nature into color.